trcooke/trcooke.github.io/aboutme/cv.md

 ## Headline

-Nearly 20 years of solving problems with software in multiple programming languages across multiple problem domains has resulted in a pragmatic and no nonsense approach to building software systems that meet the needs of today while being flexible enough to cater for the future.
+Nearly 20 years of solving problems with software in multiple programming languages, with multiple programming paradigms, and across multiple problem domains has resulted in a pragmatic and no nonsense approach to building software systems that meet the needs of today while being flexible enough to cater for tomorrow.

 After all, change is the only constant.

+## Technology Hit List

+### Proficient in

+Java, jUnit, Maven, Gradle, Spring, Spring Boot, JSP, Groovy, Spock, Geb, Cucumber, Cypress, JDBC, Oracle, PostgreSQL, Tomcat, Linux/POSIX, Vue.js, HTML, CSS, TypeScript, JavaScript, Node.js, npm, Vite, Vitest, Jest, Python, pip, poetry, pytest, AWS, AWS CloudFormation, AWS CodePipeline.

+### Familiar with

+Clojure, Erlang, Elixir.

 ## Professional Experience